huohuoren4/docs/python/pytest/reference_guides/api_reference/config_options.md

 python_functions = *_test
 ```

-Note that this has no effect on methods that live on a `unittest.TestCase` derived class, as `unittest’s` own collection framework is used to collect those tests.
+Note that this has no effect on methods that live on a `unittest.TestCase` derived class, as `unittest`’s own collection framework is used to collect those tests.

-See [Changing naming conventions](https://docs.pytest.org/en/latest/example/pythoncollection.html#change-naming-conventions) for more detailed examples.
+See [Changing naming conventions](/python/pytest/further_topics/example_trick/test_discovery#changing-naming-conventions) for more detailed examples.

 ## pythonpath

 Sets list of directories that should be added to the python search path.
-Directories will be added to the head of [sys.path](https://docs.python.org/3/library/sys.html#sys.path).
-Similar to the [PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) environment variable, the directories will be included in where Python will look for imported modules.
-Paths are relative to the [rootdir](https://docs.pytest.org/en/latest/reference/customize.html#rootdir) directory.
+Directories will be added to the head of `sys.path`.
+Similar to the `PYTHONPATH` environment variable, the directories will be included in where Python will look for imported modules.
+Paths are relative to the `rootdir` directory.
 Directories remain in path for the duration of the test session.

 ```ini
 [pytest]